Trigger Payment definition

 Trigger Payment has the meaning specified in Section 8.2(a) hereof.

-Trigger Payment means an aggregate payment in one (1) lump sum within thirty (30) days following any Trigger Event totaling an amount equal to three times Executive's annual Base Salary in effect at the time of the Trigger Event.
+Trigger Payment means an aggregate payment in one (1) lump sum within thirty (30) days following any Trigger Event totaling an amount equal to the sum of (x) three times annual Employee's Base Salary in effect at the time of the Trigger Event, and (y) the average of Bonus payments made by the Company to the Employee in respect of the two (2) calendar years immediately preceding such Trigger Event.

 Trigger Payment shall have the meaning provided in Section 8.16(d).